Dmitry-Borodin/igc2kmz-batch-scripts/README.md

 ## Installation
 * Install Python 2.7
-* Download [igc2kmz](https://github.com/twpayne/igc2kmz) and this project.
-Unpack both in the same folder
+* Download this repo 'git clone --recurse-submodules git@github.com:Dmitry-Borodin/igc2kmz-batch-scripts.git'
-* Update path in the scripts if needed:
+* For Windows update path in the scripts if needed:
-- Windows:
 - igc2kmz.reg -update path to the igc2kmz.bat file and add to registry
 - igc2kmz.bat - update path to igc2kmz project and python (downloaded above)